zoolacode/zoola-academy-homework/js/chat_app_demo/README.md

 # Running product demo

-To run the product demo (in separate terminal windows):
+To run the product demo:

 ```
-yarn start:demo
-yarn server:demo
+yarn demo
 ```

 Only a single admin user will be created, use the following credentials to log in: